Samsung Galaxy Camera 2

 The Samsung Galaxy Camera 2 is a point-and-shoot camera which is an Android based mobile device.
 Announced at the 2014 Consumer Electronic Show in Las Vegas, Nevada, the Galaxy Camera 2 features Android 4.3 Jelly Bean, 1.6 GHz quad-core Exynos 4412 processor and 2GB RAM.
 The Galaxy Camera 2 is the successor to the Samsung Galaxy Camera.
 Unlike its predecessor, it has a GPS receiver.

+Software bugs

+When turning on the device in portrait mode while having auto-rotation turned on, half of the bootscreen would sometimes be rotated in that direction before you get to the lockscreen/homescreen.